nadiamariduena/python-intro-2024-privat/z__ENV_ubuntu-version-issue.md

 ## 🧶 PYENV

+#### 🟡 before installing it, check this video to see how you will be able to change the versions [min: 5:40 / Manage Multiple Python Versions with PyEnv](https://youtu.be/3my06DUnApM?si=0Mu3vQvbToF5hLUA&t=340)

 <br>

 **PYENV** is a great tool for managing multiple Python versions on your system, regardless of the system's default Python installation or available packages.